Chuksugo/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - It uses the built-in `$USER` environment variable to dynamically insert the logged-in username.
 - The expected output format is:

+### 2. The path to success is to take massive, determined action
+- Add `/action` to the `PATH`. `/action` should be the last directory the shell looks into when looking for a program.